2019 ATP Finals: Singles

 On 1 November, Matteo Berrettini qualified for the first time to the Finals, to complete the field.

 Matteo Berrettini did not begin his year well with a first round loss at the Qatar Open to Bautista Agut.
 This followed with a second round loss at the Auckland Open to Leonardo Mayer and a first round loss at the Australian Open to Tsitsipas.
 In the Davis Cup, he beat Prajnesh Gunneswaran as Italy won the tie against India.
 He then reached the semifinals of the Sofia Open, where he fell to Márton Fucsovics but lost to Rublev in the second round of the Open 13.
-This was followed wth first round losses at the Dubai Tennis Championships to Denis Kudla and at the Indian Wells Masters to Querrey.
+This was followed with first round losses at the Dubai Tennis Championships to Denis Kudla and at the Indian Wells Masters to Querrey.
 He then competed at a Challenger event, the Arizona Tennis Classic and won the title over Mikhail Kukushkin.
 However, his losing streak at ATP events continued with first round losses to Hurkacz at the Miami Open and to Dimitrov at the Monte Carlo Masters.
 At the Hungarian Open, Berrettini won his second ATP singles title, beating Filip Krajinović in the final.
 Berrettini continued his form into the following week as he reached the final at the BMW Open, but lost to Cristian Garín in a third set tie-breaker.
 At the Italian Open, Berrettini lost to Schwartzman in the third round.
 At the French Open, he lost in the second round to Casper Ruud.

 He then claimed his third singles title at the Stuttgart Open, defeating Félix Auger-Aliassime in the final.
 During the tournament, Berrettini didn't lose a service game, thereby becoming only the fifth man since 1999 to win two tournaments without dropping serve.
 The following week, Berrettini reached his first ATP 500 semifinal at the Halle Open where he was defeated by David Goffin.
 At the Wimbledon Championships, Berrettini lost to Federer in the fourth round.
 His next event were the Cincinnati Masters but lost in the first round to Juan Ignacio Londero.
 At the US Open, Berrettini managed to reach his first major quarterfinal.
 In the quarterfinals, he beat Gaël Monfils in a fifth set tiebreak to become the first Italian man to reach the US Open semifinals since 1977.
 Berrettini's run ended in the semifinals against Rafael Nadal in straight sets after he was unable to capitalize on two set points in the opening set tiebreaker.
 At the St. Petersburg Open, he reached the quarterfinals losing to Egor Gerasimov.
 At the China Open, he was upset by a returning Andy Murray in the first round.
 He achieved his best Masters result yet at the Shanghai Masters by reaching the semifinals, losing to Zverev.
 He then reached the semifinals of the Vienna Open losing to Thiem.
 At the Paris Masters he was on the receiving end of an upset, when he lost to Jo-Wilfried Tsonga in the second round.